 Storm Water Management

-NEW * FILLABLE CAP FORM * just fill-out online, print and bring into the office
+NEW *FILLABLE CAP FORM* just download and fill out form, print and bring into the office

 The proposed modifications to the Wayne County Storm Water Management Regulations, Guidance Documents and Fee Schedule were adopted by the County Commissioners on April 8, 2015 and became effective on May 9, 2015.
 Some of the changes in the regulations include non-dwelling, residential structures (i.e. storage buildings, detached garages, decks, etc.) 600 sf or less and commercial buildings, not used for carrying on business, 600 sf or less exempt from completing a Construction Application for Permit (CAP).
 Please follow the links for the complete regulations, guidance documents and fee schedule.